All Episodes

 I don't know.

-Bill here's here you have a convention, a party.
+Here you have a convention, a party.

 What is their slogan?

-Forward, and everybody with a prominent role in this convention is out of Jurassic Park, led by Bill Clinton.
+And everybody with a prominent role in this convention is out of Jurassic Park, led by Bill Clinton.

-Everybody readily agreed, so they moved the NFL opener to Wednesday.
+So they moved the NFL opener to Wednesday.

-So that night will not be on NBC, and there will be not very many people watching the convention that night anyway, because it is the NFL opener.
+And there will be not very many people watching the convention that night anyway, because it is the NFL opener.

-Is it do you know, folks?
+Do you know, folks?

 I saw this deal.

-There are more elected Republican Hispanics, including mayors, and so forth, than there are Democrats.
+There are more elected Republican Hispanics, including mayors and so forth, than there are Democrats.

-Which, of course, I I didn't know.
+Which, of course, I didn't know, but it stands to reason here.

-I mean, Al, all these Hispanics who are Republicans, what do you make of that?
+I mean, Al, all these Hispanics who are Republicans.

 It's number 13.